swedenconnect/technical-framework/03 - Registry for Identifiers.md

 ## 5. Changes between versions

 **Changes between version 1.6 and version 1.7:**

+- Section, 3.1.3.5, "General Entity Categories", was introduced and `http://id.swedenconnect.se/general-ec/1.0/secure-authenticator-binding` was added.

 - In section 3.2, an object identifier (OID) for Signature Validation Token extension was added.